 In the event that teams are tied on the basis of points, the following tiebreakers will be considered in order until the tie is broken:

-a) Winner of head-to-head competition.
-(This criterion is not used if more than two teams
+- Winner of head-to-head competition.
+This criterion is NOT used if more than two teams are tied.

-e) Team with the most goals (maximum of 4 goals in each game).
+- Team with the most goals.
+Maximum of 4 goals in each game.

-f) Kicks from penalty spot per FIFA Laws of the Game.
+- Kicks from the mark per FIFA Laws of the Game.

-1. Any semi-final match or championship match that is tied at the end of regulation play will go into sudden death (golden goal) overtime.
-The sudden death (golden goal) overtime period for U9-U19 shall consist of two 5 minute halves.
+Any semi-final match or championship match that is tied at the end of regulation play will go into sudden death (golden goal) overtime.
+The sudden death (golden goal) overtime period shall consist of two 5-minute halves.
 During half time, the teams shall switch ends of the field and resume play.
 The first legal goal to be scored during the sudden death overtime shall be the winning goal.
-If at the end of the golden goal overtimes the game is still tied, the am e shall go to penalty kicks under the FIFA Laws of the Game.
+If at the end of the golden goal overtimes the game is still tied, the game shall go to penalty kicks under the FIFA Laws of the Game.

-• U9, U10, and U11 Heading is NOT allowed.
+1. U9, U10, and U11 Heading is NOT allowed.
 Intentional heading on the ball will result in an indirect free kick unless denying an obvious goal scoring opportunity.
+If the referees see a heading that is denying an obvious goal scoring opportunity it will result in a Penalty Kick and ejection.

-• U9 and U10 have a BUILD OUT LINE.
-Offside will still be called as usual.
+3. U9 and U10 have a BUILD OUT LINE.
+Offside will start at the build out line.

-• If there is a combined 11/12 division the No Heading rule is applied to both teams playing if one of them is U11.
-This done to make the game fair for both teams and to protect everyone's liability.
-In games where U12 is playing U12 in that same division there is no rule about heading for those games.
+- If there is a combined 11/12 division the No Heading rule is applied to both teams playing if one of them is u11.
+This is done to make the game fair for both teams and to protect everyone's liability.
+In games where u12 is playing u12 in that same division there is no rule about heading for those games.
 Punting will be allowed for u11s when playing in the u12 division.

-Any player suspected of having a concussion will not be permited to play from that point on without a Doctor's Release.
+Any player suspected of having a concussion will not be permitted to play from that point on without a Doctor's Release.

 No Protests allowed